Florida Auto Dealer Bond Overview

 - Obligee: Division of Motorist Services at the Florida Department of Highway Safety and Motor Vehicles

-- Required Expiration Date of Bond: 30 April
+- Required Expiration Date of Bond for Independent Dealers: 30 April

 - Surety Bond: It is not continuous, so you need to renew it every year or every two years